4-Methylaminorex: Neurotoxicity studies

 The latest study (using mice) was not able to find any long-term effects suggesting neurotoxicity and instead found an increase in serotonin levels, they also used high doses (15 mg/kg of each isomers studied) "The dosages used in the present experiments are about 6-10 times than the effective doses of aminorex and stereoisomers inhibition of food intake."
 Doses were repeated 3 times a day and mice were killed 7 days after last dose.
 "Since a long-lasting depletion of dopamine or 5-HT appears to be a good predictor of dopamine or 5-HT neurotoxicity (Wagner et al. 1980; Ricaurte et al. 1985), the results suggest that the aminorex compounds except 4S,5S-dimethylaminorex, unlike MDMA or fenfluramine, are not toxic to either dopamine or 5-HT neurotransmitter systems in the CBA strain of mice.
 It was reported that although multiple doses of 4-methylaminorex caused long-term, i.e., seven-day, declines in striatal tryptophan hydroxylase activity in SD rats, no changes were found in 5-HT and 5-HIAA levels (Hanson et al. 1992).

 That first study [11] also suggested reduced dopamine (DA) levels (a possible marker for dopamine neurotoxicity), but citing study: "However, 8 h after drug administration no differences from control values were seen in DA, DOPAC or HVA levels." and again later studies [12-13] didn't find any long-term reduction.

+Pharmacology

+4-MAR acts as a highly potent monoamine releasing agent (MRA).
+It is specifically a norepinephrine–dopamine releasing agent (NDRA) with weak effects on serotonin.
+The drug's EC_{50} values for induction of monoamine neurotransmitter release have been found to be 4.8 nM for norepinephrine, 1.7 nM for dopamine, and 53.2 nM for serotonin.
+It is among the most potent and selective dopamine releasing agents (DRAs) known.

+In contrast to many other MRAs, 4-MAR is inactive at the mouse and rat trace amine-associated receptor 1 (TAAR1).
+Similarly, 4,4'-dimethylaminorex (4,4'-DMAR) is inactive at the mouse and rat TAAR1.
+Many other monoamine releasing agents (MRAs), such as many amphetamines, are rodent and/or human TAAR1 agonists.
+Activation of the TAAR1 may auto-inhibit and thereby constrain the monoaminergic effects of these agents.
+Lack of TAAR1 agonism in the case of aminorex analogues might enhance their effects relative to MRAs possessing TAAR1 agonism.